-$^{^{23}}$ Omitted vide Notf.
+25 Omitted vide Notf.
 No. 5/2022-CT(R) dt.
 13.07.2022, w.e.f.
 18.07.2022.
 Prior to its omission said words as inserted by Notf.
 No. 22/2017-CT(R) dt.
 22.08.2017

-- and Services Tax Act or the Integrated Goods and Services Tax Act or the State Goods and Services Tax Act or the Union Territory Goods and Services Tax Act; or - (e) anybody corporate established, by or under any law; or - (f) any partnership firm whether registered or not under any law including association of persons; or - (g) any casual taxable person. - 24[Provided that nothing contained in this entry shall apply to services provided by a goods transport agency, by way of transport of goods in a goods carriage by road, to, - - (a) a Department or Establishment of the Central Government or State Government or Union territory; or - (b) local authority - (c) Governmental agencies, which has taken registration under the Central Goods and Services Tax Act, 2017 (12 of 2017) only for the purpose of deducting tax under section 51 and not for making a taxable supply of goods or
+or the Union Territory Goods and Services and Services Tax Act; or

+Tax Act; or (e) any body

+(e)anybody corporate corporate

+established, by or established, by or

+under any law; or under any law; or

+(f) any partnership firm (f) any partnership

+whether registered or firm whether

+not under any law registered or not

+including association under any law

+of persons; or including

+(g)any casual taxable association of

+person. persons; or

+26 [Provided that nothing (g) any casual

+contained in this entry taxable person;

+shall apply to services located in the

+provided by a goods taxable territory.

+transport agency, by

+way of transport of

+goods in a goods

+carriage by road, to, -

+(a) a Department or

+Establishment of the

+Central Government

+or State Government

+or Union territory; or

+(b) local authority

+(c)Governmental

+agencies,

+which has taken

+registration under the

+Central Goods and

+Services Tax Act, 2017

+(12 of 2017) only for the

+purpose of deducting

+tax under section 51

+and not for making a

+taxable supply of goods

+or services:]]